ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       also specified.
 The value of this tag is a colon-separated list of characters that indicate failure reporting options as follows:

+Herr (ed), et al.         Expires 30 April 2021                [Page 18]

+Internet-Draft                  DMARCbis                    October 2020

-      0:  Generate a DMARC failure report if all underlying authentication mechanisms fail to produce an aligned "pass"
+      0:  Generate a DMARC failure report if all underlying authentication mechanisms fail to produce an aligned "pass" result.

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 18]

-Internet-Draft                  DMARCbis                      April 2020

-         result.

       1:  Generate a DMARC failure report if any underlying